th-m-vogel/Max-Patches/M4L-Devices/Bouncy-Drumpads/README.md

 Full HD at 60 Hz may have noticeable effects on the UI interactions with you Ableton Live!
 This is a know issue with M4L using 3D graphics.

 ### What is this “External VCR” thing?
 In parallel I work on an AV recording plugin you can place in your master track to record graphics from visualization plugins.
-This will come soon (I hope so).
-Stay tuned, prototype is already somewhat working.
+I make it now available as a BETA!!
+- it works
+- the UI is rougth ...
+- The in device preview will disapear when changing to another track and back however it will still work ... in most cases
+- it is available in two flavors

+Modular-Spout-Sender - ../Modular-Spout-Sender/

+Modular-AV-Recorder - ../Modular-AV-Recorder/

+# Showcase

 https://youtu.be/XBGGrbZab48